-If your only experience of baked beans is with what comes out of a can, you are in for a treat.
-Making your own baked beans on toast is easy, and the results are way superior to the canned variety.
+If your only experience of baked beans on toast is with what comes out of a can, you are in for a treat.
+This homemade baked beans and eggs on toast is way superior in every way—a breakfast or brunch to savour.

 This classic dish originated in Europe.
 On reaching North America, its evolution took a very different path.
 The homemade baked beans recipe featured here builds on the British heritage of the dish.
 US readers be warned!